 If you would like some feedback after you have completed this first task, save your drawing and send a copy of it as an attachment to an email to firstname.lastname@example.org.
 Please tell us something about you and your learning experience while carrying out this exercise.

 Lesson 2: How to accurately locate an existing tree on a site using triangulation.
 We set two intersecting circles to locate the position of the tree.
 The radius of the first circle is 10746 and for the yellow circle 17479.

 Lesson 4: Positioning a low stone retaining wall at the rear of the property.

 Lesson 5: Using the offset command to create a path around a house.
 Setting up a lawn and adult entertaining area.
 Add a vegetable patch.

-Lesson 6 : Use the mirror command to shift the position of a vegetable plot.
+Lesson 6 : Use the mirror command to shift the position of a vegetable plot from one side of the plot to another.

 Lesson 7: Using the offset command to create a header brick area around an adult entertaining space.